ppromponas/ppromponas.github.io/_pages/about.md

 ---

-## About Me

 I am a second year Ph.D. student at Yale's Electrical Engineering department.
 I am also a research assistant at [Yale Institute for Network Science (YINS)](https://yins.yale.edu).
+I am broadly interested in the optimization and modeling of networking systems by harnessing computer-theoretic tools.

+My supervisor is Professor [Leandros Tassiulas](https://seas.yale.edu/faculty-research/faculty-directory/leandros-tassiulas).
+We focus